Vladislav-Denisov/dl-benchmark/README.md

     for TensorFlow.
   - `TensorFlowLite` is a directory of Dockerfiles for TensorFlow Lite.
   - `TVM` is a directory of Dockerfiles for Apache TVM.
+  - `IREE` is a directory of Dockerfiles for IREE.

 - `docs` directory contains auxiliary documentation.
 Please, find complete documentation at the [Wiki page][dli-wiki].